syncfusion-content/xamarin.android-docs/xamarin-android/SfDateTimeRangeNavigator/tooltip.md

 documentation: ug
 ---

-# Tooltip in Xamarin.Android SfDateTimeRangeNavigator
+# Tooltip in Xamarin.Android RangeNavigator

 The tooltip is used to show the selected range start and end value of the [`SfDateTimeRangeNavigator`](https://help.syncfusion.com/cr/xamarin-android/Com.Syncfusion.Rangenavigator.SfDateTimeRangeNavigator.html).